kstenerud/ubuntu-maintainers-handbook/Concepts.md

  5. Open a merge proposal and get reviews.
  6. Upload, or get a sponsor for your changes.
  7. Track migration of your package through the build system.
- 8. Verify that the package works as intended, and han't introduced regressions.
+ 8. Verify that the package works as intended, and hasn't introduced regressions.